 The power generation shortfall in India is estimated at 11% of the total energy, and 15% of the peak capacity requirements and these figures are likely to increase.
 This is despite the fact that the country is already consuming more than 2 million barrels of imported oil a day - a figure that is growing by about 10 percent annually.

-The Planning Commission of India estimates that the country will have to increase its capacity for power generation by about seven times its present capacity to sustain its growth.
+It is estimated that India will have to increase its capacity for power generation by about seven times its present capacity to sustain its growth.
 In the absence of feasible renewable energy options, this will mean more fossil-fuel based power plants.
 This is neither a sustainable proposition nor a climate friendly one.

 The way forward is to use conventional energy efficiently while simultaneously building the country's renewable energy capabilities.